tensorlayer/TensorLayer/examples/reinforcement_learning/README.md

 # Reinforcement Learning Tutorial with Tensorlayer

-This folder contains implementation of most popular reinforcement learning algorithms with Tensorlayer 2.0.
+This repository contains implementation of most popular reinforcement learning algorithms with Tensorlayer 2.0, supporting Tensorflow 2.0.
+We aim to make the reinforcement learning tutorial for each algorithm simple and straight-forward to use, as this would not only benefits new learners of reinforcement learning, but also provide convenience for senior researchers to testify their new ideas quickly.

 ## Prerequisites: